Role of GIS in Urban Planning

 What is GIS?

 A Geographic Information System (GIS) is a system that utilizes software and hardware to create, analyse, manipulate data along with location information and display the output on a map.
 GIS indexes and combines descriptive information with geographic coordinates to provide a foundation for mapping and analysis that is used in almost every industry.
 GIS is the intersection of location and data, which helps users understand trends, patterns, relationships in geographic context.
 This leads to efficient management and better decision making.
+GIS can also be understood as a technology that captures, stores, analyzes, and presents geographic data on digital maps.
+By integrating various layers of spatial information, such as infrastructure, demographics, land use, and environmental factors, GIS provides valuable insights into urban dynamics.

 How is GIS used?